-In order to assess the applicability of downscaled time-series to predict the future performance of green infrastructure, the methods were compared to the current recommended practice in the locations: the use of an event-based design method based on IDF curves with a climate factor (CF)(Kristvik et al., 2019).
+In order to assess the applicability of downscaled time series to predict the future performance of green infrastructure, the methods were compared to the current recommended practice in the locations: the use of an event-based design method based on IDF curves with a climate factor (CF) (Kristvik et al., 2019).
 In particular, the variational method (Alfieri et al., 2008) is applied.
-It consists in, given a return period, to consider the constant-intensity rainfall leading to the highest discharge.
+It consists, given a return period, in considering the constant-intensity rainfall leading to the highest discharge.
 It should be noted that the comparison intended to follow the recommended design method and not to follow the guidelines of a specific city since they can differ in terms of regulation.
-For instance, in Trondheim a threshold for maximum discharge has to be fulfilled (Trondheim Kommune, 2015) while in Lyon the 15 first mm of a 20-year return period has to be retained, and beyond those 15 mm a threshold is set for maximum discharge from the parcel (Greater Lyon council, 2020).
-The longest available time-series, originated from Trondheim, was the most adequate for this example.
-For 2, 5 and 10-year return period rainfall and runoff events, three approaches were compared: i) peaks runoff of runoff events based on an observed precipitation time-series (reference), ii) the peak runoff of rainfall events based on variational method, the IDF curves and with and without climate factor (typical design approach) and, iii) an hybrid approach based on downscaling $10^5$ rainfall events with a daily depth based on the return period curves with and without climate factors.
-This last approach used the $MRC{SIT-SEP}$ model, the initial water content was set to the most probable value based on analysis of a long time-series.
+For instance, in Trondheim a threshold for maximum discharge has to be fulfilled (Trondheim Kommune, 2015), while in Lyon the first 15 mm of a 20-year return period has to be retained, and beyond those 15 mm a threshold is set for maximum discharge from the parcel (Greater Lyon council, 2020).
+The longest available time series, which originated from Trondheim, was the most adequate for this example.
+For 2-, 5- and 10-year return period rainfall and runoff events, three approaches were compared: (i) peak runoff of runoff events based on an observed precipitation time series (reference), (ii) peak runoff of rainfall events based on variational method, the IDF curves and with and without climate factor (typical design approach), and (iii) a hybrid approach based on downscaling 10 rainfall events with a daily depth based on the return period curves with and without climate factors.
+This last approach used the MRCSIT-SEP model, the initial water content was set to the most probable value based on analysis of a long time series.
 According to the current recommendation in Norway for Trondheim municipality, a climate factor of 1.4 was applied (Dyrrdal and Førland, 2019).